By Subject, A-G

 • Extra Reading [of Criminology-related novels, biographies, and academic books] - list will be on the Study Directory;

-• Extra Viewing [of Criminology-related films] - list will be on the Study Directory;
+• Extra Viewing [of Criminology-related films and documentary] - list will be on the Study Directory;

 • Additional opportunities to visit University Criminology departments (e.g. Portsmouth’s ‘Forensic House’);